Welcome to MAI Issue 5: 'Feminist Pedagogies'

 Dearest MAI Readers,

-The last decade drew to a close against a backdrop of catastrophic environmental and political disasters – and, it must be said, for many of us working in academia, the drive to complete on utterly unbearable workloads under fractious and precarious working conditions.
+The last decade drew to a close against a backdrop of catastrophic environmental and political disasters—and, it must be said, for many of us working in academia, the drive to complete on utterly unbearable workloads under fractious and precarious working conditions.
 In the face of relentless difficulty and uncertainty, it can be very hard to gather the strength and courage to keep pushing back against what often feels like an encroaching darkness.
-We don’t know how this affected you directly, but we felt like retiring permanently under the duvet by Christmas (did anybody else find the enforced annual round of jollification especially hard to tolerate this year?)
+We don’t know how this affected you directly, but we felt like retiring permanently under the duvet by Christmas.
 That said, we must keep on both through individual endeavour and collective organisation.
-In the wake of disappointment and despair comes the determination to fill that void with action, activism, and a renewed sense of political and ethical agency.
+In the wake of disappointment comes the determination to fill that void with action, care work, activism, and a renewed sense of political and ethical agency.

 Finally, we are also happy to announce that in partnership with Punctum Books, MAI will be working throughout 2020 to open up as a publishing press of experimental feminist monographs on a range of visual cultures.
 To borrow a phrase from Punctum’s own ‘publishing primer’, these will neither be books for ‘your grandmother’s tenure and promotion committee, which somehow, through a strange process of zombie-fication, is still operating within the ossifed crevasses of the Groves of Academe’, nor will these be books that ‘satisfy the requirements of the traditional-yet-also-neoliberalized academic press’s marketing department’.
 We look forward to revealing more details this year as we establish the MAI imprint.